github-education-resources/graduation/_data/namitdoshi/namitdoshi.md

 quote: "Here I graduate with all the fond memories that all of us made together.
 Hokage Dattebayo!"
 github_user: namitdoshi
 ---

-Here I graduate with all the fond memories that all of us made together.
-Hokage Dattebayo!